steven-buytaert/snippets/README.md

   manipulating it with several mutator threads.
 Uses optimistic synchronization and atomic operations to achieve multi-threaded correctness.
 Single Makefile and single source file; just a proof of concept.
-There's more documention in the u-locks.md file.
+There's more documentation in the u-locks.md file.